pen-lang/pen/doc/src/references/language/types.md

 ## Records

-It is a combination of types banded into a single type.
+It is a combination of types as a single type.
 Each field of a record type is composed of its name and type.

 Fields are not accessible outside modules where they are defined by default.